martinrotter/textosaurus/README.md

     - main window remembers its location and size,
     - hideable toolbar and statusbar,
     - simple interface,
+    - movable dock sidebars ("Output", "Filesystem", "Character map" and more to come),
     - tabbed interface.
 * Text editor component:
     - **supports a lot of input encodings**,